Python Module Documentation

 Return type:

-tuple with three np.ndarrays
+tuple with five np.ndarrays

 Parameters: